cgfrost/moolater/README.md

 # Comments

-Version 2 of Moo Later is a complete rewrite that supports Firefox version 57 and above.
-For versions of Firefox before this please stay with Moo Later 1.2.
+Version 3 of Moo Later contains some new features and supports Firefox version 75 and above.
+For versions of Firefox before this please stay with Moo Later version 2.
+For version of firefox before 57, use Moo Later 1.2.

 If you have a bug please raise it here on GitHub but for discussion and ideas head on over to the Remember the Milk [Forums](https://www.rememberthemilk.com/forums/tips/20401/).
 You can also leave a review on the Firefox [Add-ons marketplace](https://addons.mozilla.org/en-US/firefox/addon/moo-later/) page.

 # Hotkeys

 * On Linux/Mac/Windows `Alt + M` will open Moo Later.
+* Use the tab and enter keys to submit a new task without using the mouse.

 # Settings